eloquently/react-blackjack/instructions.md

 One way to design a React front-end is to start with a basic sketch of the entire view, and try to break it down into components.
 This process can be more of an art than a science, and there is not always a correct way to do this.
 Generally if you see the same type of element repeated multiple times, that element should be a component.

 For our application, we will have an `App` component that contains everything else.
-The `App` component will contain an `Info` component at the top that displays the player's record, the player's current score, and buttons that allow the player to "hit" (draw another card) or "stand" (stop drawing cards).
+The `App` component will contain an `Info` component at the top that displays the player's record and buttons that allow the player to "hit" (draw another card) or "stand" (stop drawing cards).
 The `App` component will also contain two `Hand` components that show several `Card` components.
 One of these will represent the player's hand and the other will represent the dealer's hand.

-## The App Component
+## The `App` Component

 The App component is very simple.
 It will just render the `Info` and `Hand` components as described above.